 Celluloid Only (restricted to Super 8, 16mm, and 35mm)

-Joyce Wieland is regarded as Canada's foremost woman artist.
+Joyce Wieland is regarded as Canada's foremost artists.
 She produced an acclaimed body of work in a great variety of media, from drawing and painting to quilts and film.
 She gained a unique respect for incorporating strong personal statements in her work about issues of feminism, nationalism and ecology long before it had become fashionable to do so.
 Her retrospective at the Art Gallery of Ontario was the first-ever afforded a living Canadian woman artist.

 Wieland was born in 1931 to English parents who emigrated to Toronto in the mid-twenties.
 She lost both her parents before ten years of age and was brought up by her older brother and sister.
 From 1944 to 1948 Wieland studied at Central Technical School in Toronto, where she made a lasting impression on her teachers, Doris McCarthy, Elizabeth Wynn Wood and Robert Ross.
 For four years she worked as a commercial artist before becoming associated with Graphic Films, where she worked as an animator and got her first opportunity to produce short films for herself.
 She had her first one-woman show in 1960, and in 1962 moved to New York, where she continued to paint and gained recognition as an experimental filmmaker.
 She was married to Canadian artist Michael Snow at the time.